Skip to main contentSkip to footer

 • Research Associate, National Institute of Physiological Sciences, Japan

-• MSc in Medical Education, Brighton and Sussex Medical School (ongoing)
+• MSc in Clinical Education, Brighton and Sussex Medical School (Distinction)

-• PhD (Neuroscience - Physiology), National institute of Physiological Sciences, Japan
+• PhD Neuroscience National Institute of Physiological Sciences, Japan

 Research

-Dr Aziz has vast experience of research in life sciences with enhanced skills in electron microscopy, high resolution imaging and electrophysiology.
+Dr Aziz has vast experience of research in life sciences with enhanced skills in electron microscopy, high-resolution imaging and electrophysiology.
 Dr Aziz's research has been published in several peer-reviewed journals.
-Her current research interests focus on developing inclusive curriculum strategies through staff/student partnership.
+Her current research interest as a medical educator focuses on developing inclusive curriculum strategies through staff/student partnership and developing best practices in utilising student feedback.

 Research focus: